 This is not done by just starting to write.

-So, for the preparation part, you want to start with the end in mind and ask yourself what goal you have in mind with the specific piece of copy you are going to write for your target audience.
+So, for the preparation part, you want to start with the end in mind and ask yourself what goal you have with the specific piece of copy you will write for your target audience.